Get New Clients with a Back-to-School Special!

 What to Offer

-- Voucher Coupon.
+– Voucher Coupon.
 Use a coupon or voucher to draw people into your practice with a Back-to-School Special offer.
-The wording on your materials should be targeted to the specific needs of teachers, coaches or whatever group you’re marketing to.
-Do not call your offer a discount; it’s a special fee, one-time offer, or introductory special etc. Contact the school administrative staff in advance and arrange to deliver your materials to be placed into teachers’ mailboxes during the first week of school.
+Contact the school office in advance and arrange for your materials to be placed into teachers’ mailboxes during the first week of school.

-- Teachers have stress and physical complaints (computer shoulders, bending/standing all day); give them a coupon/voucher, attached to a small low-cost gift such as a product sample, tea bag, or… an apple for the teacher!
-Get on the good side of your kids’ teachers by giving them your coupons as a Back-to-School gift.
+– Teachers have stress and physical complaints (computer shoulders, bending/standing all day); give them a coupon/voucher, attached to a small low-cost gift or… an apple for the teacher!

 – School counselors are a perfect back-to-school target – especially if you’re a health professional who deals with behavior, such as a psychologist or clinical social worker.